kouichi-c-nakamura/language-spike2/README.md

   ​

+### 0.3.1

++ New functions in Spike2 version 8 have been included.

-+ ### 0.3.0
+### 0.3.0

 * `func` and `proc` are now labeled as class `syntax--storage.syntax--type.syntax--function.syntax--func.syntax--spike2'` and  `syntax--storage.syntax--type.syntax--function.syntax--proc.syntax--spike2'`, respectively.
 These are following the conventions.
 Need to amend the stylesheet `styles.less`accordingly.